This post contains affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 Andalucía Bucket List experiences

 Marvel at the incredibly ornate ceiling of the Mesquita, also known as the Mosque-Cathedral of Córdoba.
 The Islamic mosque turned Catholic cathedral was declared a UNESCO World Heritage Site in 1984 together with the beautiful historic center of Córdoba.
 Needless to say, it’s a must on any Spain bucket list.

-Explore Grenada beyond the Alhambra.
-While the stunning palace and fortress complex, is definitely worth a visit, Grenada has so much more to offer.
+While the stunning palace and fortress complex, is definitely worth a visit, Granada has so much more to offer.
 Go for a stroll through narrow cobbled streets and whitewashed houses in Albaicin, the old Arabic quarter, and enjoy the street art in Realjo, the former Jewish quarter.

 3. The Real Alcázar of Seville

 Spend a few hours taking in the incredible Arabic-influenced architecture of the Real Alcázar of Seville.
 It’s a UNESCO World Heritage Site and the oldest royal palace still in use in Europe today.